Tips for buying a used car, what to check for and how to protect yourself from common problems.

 How much do you want to spend?

-- Look at how much money you have coming in and going out
+- Look at how much money you have coming in and going out:

-- Estimate the total cost of a car including running costs
+Sorted(external link) - Estimate the total cost of a car including running costs

 - If you get a loan, shop for the best interest rates and get pre-approval from a lender